-Julie has worked with students of ALL ages (toddlers to senior citizens).
-Her unique way of teaching people to view nature in an appreciative way has influenced many to value and treasure wildlife.
+Nature’s Critters has worked with students of ALL ages (toddlers to senior citizens).
+Our unique way of teaching people to view nature in an appreciative way has influenced many to value and treasure wildlife.
 School programs encompass a variety of topics ranging from adaptations to classifications.
-Programs are designed to meet existing state guidelines.
-Julie has worked with many schools in designing environmental education curricula and has hosted numerous teacher in-service workshops.
-She can work with small or large audiences.
-She uses interaction with the students, a variety of media and, of course, her live animal friends in programs lasting between 45 to 60 minutes.
-Programs are age appropriate and can be designed to suit your school's particular needs
+We use interaction with the students and, of course, our live animal friends in programs lasting between 45 to 60 minutes.
+Programs are age appropriate and can be designed to suit your school’s particular needs.
+Please keep in mind groups over 40 people will be in an assembly style presentation.
+Children in the assembly will be able to touch one or two animals after the program.

 Kids will meet animals which use camouflage or mimicry to 'disappear' right before our eyes.
 A variety of animals include amphibians (frogs, toads and salamanders), reptiles (snakes, lizards and turtles), birds (parrots), mammals and bugs.